EXDEICIDA/Bankist-App-Project-Website/README.md

 - HTML5
 - CSS3
 - JavaScript
-- Any additional libraries or frameworks you are using (e.g., React, Angular, etc.)

 ## Future Enhancements
 - Adding additional features such as user authentication, transaction history, and more.